sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 </li>
 <ul>
 <li>
-If both wheels turn at equal speed, the robot moves straight
+If both wheels turn at equal speed, the robot moves straight.
 </li>
 <li>
-If the right wheel is stopped and only the left wheel moves, the robot will turn to the right side
+If the right wheel is stopped and only the left wheel moves, the robot will turn to the right side.
 </li>
 <li>
 If both wheels move in opposite direction with equal speed, hence the left wheel moves forward and right moves backward or vice versa, the robot turns on spot.